The Long Chase

 After fifteen years of being chased, I have a very good measurement of his acceleration.
 As his ship burns fuel, it loses mass, and the acceleration increases.
 By measuring this increase in acceleration, and knowing what his empty mass must be, I know how much fuel he has left.
 It is too much.
 I will run out of fuel first.
 It will take another fifty years, but the end of the chase is already in sight.

 A tiny strobe flickers through me.
 At this speed, interstellar hydrogen now impacts me as a flash of x-ray brilliance.
-I can feel each one, a burst of electromagnetic noise that momentarily disrupts my thoughts.
-Over time, it causes my qubits to fail.
+I can feel each one, a burst of electromagnetic fuzz that momentarily disrupts my thoughts.
+Over time, this causes my qubits to fail.
 It’s important that I quarantine those qubits before that happens.
-Fortunately, there is plenty of extra processing power to keep my brain running error-correcting code, and an occasional x-ray flash is barely an event worth my noticing.
+Fortunately, there is plenty of extra processing power to keep my brain running error-correcting code, and this loss of a sector is abn event not worth my noticing.
 When a qubit is irrevocably damaged by cosmic radiation, I simply mark that sector to be ignored.
 With ten-to-the-twentieth qubits, I can afford to have massively redundant brainpower.
 My mind was designed to be powerful enough to simulate an entire world, including ten thousand fully sapient and sentient free agents, though generally I chose not to.
 I could immerse myself inside a virtual reality indistinguishable from old Earth, and split myself into a hundred personalities.
 In my own interior time, I could spend ten thousand years before the enemy catches me and forcibly drills itself into my brain.
+Part of owning your own mind free and clear comes the ability to rewrite your code.
+One of the first things I pruned away was the desire to live in simulated realities.
+Billions of humans chose to live in simulations, but by doing so they have made themselves irrelevant: irrelevant to the war, irrelevant to the future.
+I could edit back into my brain a wish to live in simulated reality, but what would be the point?
+It would be just another way to die.

 There are 2 things which occupy my mind.
 I simulate them endlessly, obsessively.